 Since it is my main research area, the constraint programming papers were of great interest to me.
 The most interesting one for me was the Compact MDD paper, which had several interesting contributions.
-I think it would be very interesting to see a combination of the ideas in this paper with the ones in Making Compact-Table Compact by my Linnea Ingmar and old advisor Christian Schulte.
+I think it would be very interesting to see a combination of the ideas in this paper with the ones in Making Compact-Table Compact by Linnea Ingmar and my old advisor Christian Schulte.

 I have a new found interest in game playing AI.
 The first day workshop was very interesting in general.
 In particular, I was quite inspired by the journal track paper MCTS-Minimax Hybrids with State Evaluations which extends MCTS with small shallow minimax searches to improve MCTS in games with strategic traps.

 I’ve not thought much about path-finding before, except the standard Dijkstra for single-source shortest path and Floyd-Warshall all pairs shortest path.
 The Forward Search in Contraction Hierarchies paper by David Harabor and Peter Stuckey was very interesting and enlightening.
 The main thing that I had not thought about was that for repeated queries in a particular graph, pre-processing can be very important.
 Single queries are then 1 microsecond instead of 1 second.
 Contraction hierarchies is one such very interesting variant.
 Another interesting approach is |sub-goal graphs](/blog/post/conferences/faim-2018-7/#subgoal).

 For path planning, the FastMap algorithm was quite interesting.
 It allows embedding a graph with edge-weights in Euclidean space, while maintaining similarity between node paths in the graph and node distances in the plane.